cuongth/clutilities/README.md

 clutilities
 ===========

-Various OpenCL helpers and utilities, all made for Mac OS X.
+Various OpenCL helpers and utilities, all made for Mac OS X and Linux.

 clhelper
 --------